sorravithj/data_analysis_portfolio/README.md

 **Dataset:** The dataset used in this project is a sales table within the database.
 It contains information such as transaction details, product codes, sales amounts, and store format statuses.
 The dataset encompasses sales data from multiple stores and covers a specific time period.

-**Skills:** SQL coding (SQL Server), including SELECT, JOIN, FILTER, GROUP BY, hierarchical data modeling
+**Skills:** SQL coding (SQL Server) including SELECT, JOIN, FILTER, GROUP BY, hierarchical data modeling

 **Software:** DBeaver